-NEADS Temporary Puppy Raising Sitters temporarily take in puppies when their regular Full-Time or Weekend Puppy Raisers:
+NEADS Dog Sitters temporarily take in puppies when their regular Full-Time or Weekend Puppy Raisers:

 • Take a vacation.